EricMGS/BeACat/README.md

 ![project-gif](https://github.com/EricMGS/BeACat/blob/master/screenshot.gif)

 ## About
+Be a Cat is a browser game about cats.

 ## Getting Started
 ### How To Play
 To play the game you need to:
 - Have internet connection :laughing:

-Ok, if you have internet connection, just open the <a href="https://ericmgs.github.io/BeACat/" target="_blank">Game</a>
+Ok, if you have internet connection, just open the [game](https://ericmgs.github.io/BeACat/).

 ### Instructions
+In this game you control the cat using the left and right arrows.
+The objective is to be 100% CUTE, you start being 50% CUTE.
+You can get or lose CUTE points with the falling items:
+- Paw: +2 CUTE points
+- Lose a paw: -2 CUTE points
+- Dog: -10 CUTE points

 ## Built With
+- HTML
+- CSS
+- JavaScript

 ## Contributing